fxamacker/cbor/README.md

 * Encoder options for floating-point shortest form, NaN, and Infinity
 * Decoder option to detect and reject duplicate map keys
 * Decoder checks for well-formedness and validates data
-* Decoder sanitizes time values of NaN and Infinity as if they were undefined values
 * Decoder doesn't crash and avoids resource exhaustion from malformed/malicious CBOR data

 Known limitations are noted in the [Limitations section](#limitations).